-Nature of Estimates Required: Estimating the pattern of future claims on vehicle service contracts.
+Nature of Estimates Required.
+We estimate the pattern of future claims on vehicle service contracts.
+These estimates impact accounts payable and accrued liabilities on our balance sheet and premiums earned on our income statement.

-Assumptions and Approaches Used: Premiums from the reinsurance of vehicle service contracts are recognized over the life of the policy in proportion to the expected costs of servicing those contracts.
+Assumptions and Approaches Used.
+Premiums from the reinsurance of vehicle service contracts are recognized over the life of the policy in proportion to the expected costs of servicing those contracts.
 Expected costs are determined based on our historical claims experience.
 In developing our cost expectations, we stratify our historical claims experience into groupings based on contractual term, as this characteristic has led to different patterns of cost incurrence in the past.
 We will continue to update our analysis of historical costs under the vehicle service contract program as appropriate, including the consideration of other characteristics that may have led to different patterns of cost incurrence, and revise our revenue recognition timing for any changes in the pattern of our expected costs as they are identified.

-Key Factors: Variances in the pattern of future claims from our current estimates would impact the timing of premiums recognized in future periods.
-A 10% change in premiums earned for the year ended December 31, 2012 would have affected 2012 net income by approximately \$3.0 million.
+Key Factors.
+Variances in the pattern of future claims from our current estimates would impact the timing of premiums recognized in future periods.
+A 10% change in premiums earned for the year ended December 31, 2013 would have affected 2013 net income by approximately \$3.2 million.